PeterCamilleri/CX16/utilities/assist_16/README.md

     .code
       ; stuff omitted.
       inc_16 my_var                    ; Step to the next.

+*Example:*

+    .zeropage
+    root:   .res  2

+    .import root_array:absolute        ; Import a reference to an array in another file.

+    .code
+      ; stuff omitted.
+      set_16 root, root_array          ; Set up the pointer to the base of the array.
+      ; stuff omitted.
+      inc_16 root                      ; Increment the first element of the array.

+*Example:*

+    .zeropage
+    root:   .res  2

+    .import root_array:absolute        ; Import a reference to an array in another file.

+    .code
+      ; stuff omitted.
+      set_16 root, root_array          ; Set up the pointer to the base of the array.
+      ; stuff omitted.
+      ldy #21*2
+      inc_16 root                      ; Increment the twenty first element of the array.

 ### dec_16
 Decrement a 16 bit variable in memory.